chatox/networks-science-course/upf/upf-evaluation.md

 * Please use the "Notice board" for general questions, and the forums "Questions about theory" and "Questions about practices" for questions on theory and practices.
 I get the same questions many times by e-mail and that's not helpful for you or for me.
 So, **unless it's something specific to you, use the forums.**

 * Please if you do need to write me or your practice instructors an e-mail because of something specific to you, **include the name of the subject** in your e-mail, and if necessary, the seminar/practice group in which you are.
-I've well over 100 students this trimester, which makes it harder to remember everybody.

 * Please if you do need to write me or the practice instructors an e-mail, **send it from your UPF address**, so we can give it priority and answer it promptly.